Things You Should Know About Property Lines

 We’ll be taking an in-depth look at how to find property lines so that you don’t find yourself in an unnecessary neighbor dispute.

 Defining Property Lines

 Property lines are where your ownership of the land starts and finishes.
 These lines will have been used when you’re home was constructed and will continue to be important at any point after that when additions have been made to your property.
-This can be when fences are put up, swimming pools installed, and home additions are constructed.

 The boundaries on the side of your property are known as sidelines.
 Local zoning laws often dictate these distances.